unitystation/unitystation/Docs/CONTRIBUTING.md

 * Your code is considered licenced under AGPLv3 the moment you have published the code

+### Review Guidelines
+***
+Even us review gods need some guidelines once in a while.

+* Let people learn from their mistakes
+* Review instead of merging without comment
+*

 ### Todo vs Feature vs bug:
 ***